 Any individual may make an anonymous report concerning an act of sexual assault or harassment.
 An individual may report the incident without disclosing one's name, identifying the respondent, or requesting any action.
-Anonymous reports can be provided by using the Human Resources mail box in the mail room on the Ground Floor of Walsh Hall.
-Another person may also report an assault anonymously on behalf of the victim.
 Depending on the level of information available about the incident or the individuals involved, anonymous reporting may impact the College's ability to respond, investigate, or take further action.